yuri-karadzhov/glsl-template-loader/README.md

 chunks/reduce-red.glsl
 ```
 vec3 reduceR(vec3 color) {
+  // We arge going to use a template variable $reduce
-  // Note that we use $count.0 to pass float value
+  // Note that we use $reduce.0 to pass float value
+  // And we expect to pass integer values to template
+  // Alternatively we can use cast float($reduce)
-  return vec3(color.r / $count.0, color.g, color.b);
+  return vec3(color.r / $reduce.0, color.g, color.b);
 }
 ```